jngseattle/BorderCrossing/README.md

 Wait time has decreased over time as shown in chart below.
 ![](readme_images/trend.png)

 To model trend, a difference in daily average wait time was added as a feature.
 Multiple difference features were included over multiple weeks to capture both long term and short term trends.
-Note that each difference feature is quantized in 1 week intervals due to account for weekly seasonality.
+Note that each difference feature is quantized in 1 week intervals to account for weekly seasonality.

 ### Excluded features